Today we welcome back our popular guest author, Renée Elizabeth Mineart.

 So, let’s get started.

 1. Looking back at what went wrong, what do we need to know?

-Life, as a software developer, would be great if someone would just give you a fist full of money and all the time you needed, and let you go off and develop your software.
+Life, as a software developer would be great if someone would just give you a fist full of money and all the time you needed and let you go off and develop your software.
 But, we don’t live in a bubble.
-We have to develop, test and deliver code in an often very complex and always changing world.
+We have to develop, test and deliver code in an often very complex and ever-changing world.

 You can have the most robust and dynamic Agile methodology in place.
-You can be working with the best developers and Scrum Masters that have ever lived, and your Beta and UAT testers can be so amazing that they are the crème de la crème of testers.
-And your project can still fail.
+You can be working with the best developers and Scrum Masters that have ever lived and your Beta and UAT testers can be so amazing that they are the crème de la crème of testers.
+Even so, your project can still fail.
 (Please refer back to my golden rule: If it can break, it will break.
 If it can’t break, it is only more shocking when it does.)

 So, why did the project fail?
 One answer might be because of outside forces beyond your control.
 Financial unrest, staffing issues, time constraints, work centre planning conflicts and a worldwide pandemic are just a few of the possible causes.

 Perhaps some bad decisions were made, such as poorly estimating the time required to complete a task.
 Maybe, someone just messed up.
 It happens.
 It’s a randomly occurring function of this whole human project thing we have going on.

 I think looking back at what went wrong should always be focused on what can we learn to avoid it in the future.
 Sometimes, unfortunately, people mess up to the extent that it impacts on their standing with the organisation, which isn’t fun for anyone involved.
 Trust me.
 If we can stop that from happening, it’s a win.
 In the next section, we’ll talk more about how I’m not a fan of playing the blame game and if done right, it is possible to reduce bad decision-making and foster good decision-making.
 So, we’ll set the human element aside for the moment.